CosmoAI-AES/CosmoAI-AES.github.io/math/Roulette Amplitudes in SIE.md

 usemathjax: true
 ---

+**IMPORTANT**
+This is incorrect.
+The ideas were used in early implementation but proves wrong.
+The notes are incomplete and will not be revised.

 # Roulette Amplitudes for the SIE Lens

 In the implementation, we calculate the first order derivatives of $\psi$ as